sandeepkumaar/learn-reactjs/README.md

   - the **react-element** to render
   - container DOM to load the **react-element** and render
 2. **react-element** is an object got from React.createElement() *signature is in code*

+### Step 3 Pure React in browser Extended

+Lets create react-elements with child tags
+We will see how react-elements are simple js objects
+And how we can apply js composition techniques to compose complex template.